Advocacy’s role is to promote the individual and collective rights of children and adults with intellectual and developmental disabilities.

 Guardianship of the Person includes the responsibilities to care for the individual needs regarding where they should live, whether they should participate in vocational or habilitatie programs, consent for medical treatment and decisions about visitors and leisure activities.
 Guardianship of the Person does not involve control over money or property, but if the guardianship of the estate is needed The Arc Alliance Advocacy Services may be able to provide those services.

-A Supports Coordinator is the caseworker within the Office of Developmental Programs (ODP) or The Bureau of Autism Services (BAS).
-They are responsible for assisting the individual to locate, coordinate, and monitor services and supports that they are eligible to receive under these systems.
-The Supports Coordinator assists the individual to find providers of services, to ensure that the services they receive are appropriate, and to connect the individual with funding to pay for services.
+A Supports Coordinator is the caseworker within the Office of Developmental Programs (ODP).
+They are responsible for locating, coordinating, and monitoring services and supports for individuals in the Intellectual Disability system.
+The Supports Coordinator assists the individual in finding service providers, ensuring that the services they receive are appropriate, and assisting the individual in applying for funding to pay for services.

-“Our family has found the Supports Coordinator from The Arc Alliance Advocacy Service is more compassionate and understanding than others we have worked with in the past.
-She responds quickly to my grand daughters needs with legitimate options on support and services.
-It seems to us that she treats our grand daughter as though she was her own family member.
-We are thrilled with The Arc Alliance Supports Coordination and are happy to have them involved in our lives and the life of our grand daughter.”
+“Our family has found the Supports Coordinator from The Arc Alliance Advocacy Services is more compassionate and understanding than others we have worked with in the past.
+She responds quickly to my granddaughter’s needs with legitimate options on support and services.
+It seems to us that she treats our granddaughter as though she was her own family member.
+We are thrilled with The Arc Alliance Supports Coordination and are happy to have them involved in our lives and the life of our granddaughter.”

-The Focus of The Arc Alliance Supports Coordination is you, we look to provide both paid and natural support and services enabling you to grow and live in your community.
+The focus of The Arc Alliance Supports Coordination is you, as we look to provide both paid and natural support and services enabling you to grow and live in your community.

 - Person-Centered Planning